-Having poor quality eggs or semen may result in infertility among couples.
+Having poor-quality eggs or semen may result in infertility among couples.
 Registered in the UK, Clinic Center offers infertility treatments such as embryo, egg and sperm donation in Turkey.
-To get further information on egg, sperm and embryo donation cost, you can simply contact us online.
+To get further information on egg, sperm and embryo donation costs, you can simply contact us online.

 What is Chemotherapy in Turkey?

-Chemotherapy is a drug treatment that use strong chemicals to destroy fast-growing cells in your body.
+Chemotherapy is a drug treatment that uses strong chemicals to destroy fast-growing cells in your body.

 There are many different types of chemotherapy medicine, but they all work in a similar way.